Advertisement

 Advertisment

 Demonstrating to your bargaining partner why you are worth the investment of a higher wage is an essential element of the process.
-A summary of your achievements, honors, and evidence of how you have benefited the company will assist you in making your claim.
+A summary of your achievements, honors, and evidence of how you have benefited the company will assist you in making your claim for a salary raise.

 A good performance review will help you negotiate a raise, but you should not wait until the end of the year to ask.
 Try to negotiate before the next year's budget is finalized, as this will increase your chances of success.